d3/d3-timer/README.md

 Schedules a new timer, invoking the specified *callback* repeatedly until it returns true.
 (There is no API for canceling a timer; the *callback* must return a truthy value to terminate.)
 An optional numeric *delay* in milliseconds may be specified to invoke the given *callback* after a delay.
 The delay is relative to the specified *time* in milliseconds since UNIX epoch; if *time* is not specified, it defaults to [Date.now](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Date/now).

-The *callback* is passed two arguments: the elapsed time since the timer became active, and the current time.
+The *callback* is passed two arguments each time it is invoked: the elapsed time since the timer became active, and the current time.
 The latter is useful for precise scheduling of secondary timers.
 For example:

 ```js
 timer(function(elapsed, time) {